 Build a one-piece aircraft grade aluminum 1 inch tube, with a 50 mm objective bell, a 6-24x magnification range, this is certainly not a scope that you will use for close range plinking but is perfect for a looking for a rugged purpose built long-range hunting rifle scope.

 Depending on the type of rifle you have, and a particular type of job you have in mind for.
 You’re going to want a number of different features to get the most out of your scope.
 The market is littered with specialized and proprietary technologies that make scopes more effective in the field and make rifles easier to use.
 Here’s a list of some of the features that you may want on your scope:

 #1.
 Specialized Coatings

 The new frontier of scope customization is proprietary and specialized coatings.
 What this means, is not refining the typical fully multicoated lens systems that have been on the market for several years.
 What manufacturers are now incorporating the designs is the filtering the light that allows you to better see your target space in which will be shooting at.

 For example, a scope marketed specifically for a deer rifle will have coatings that filter out red wavelengths better so that you can see brown colored animals easier in the brush.
 For target shooters, this means a filtering of light that better allows you to see shades of black and gray at long ranges in low light.

 Target turrets are difficult recommend.
 Mostly because they have a steep learning curve that many shooters never copper.
-The use of target herds and competitions is standard practice but for hunting, are nearly never used.
-Depending on the type of hunting or shooting that you are going to be doing, the use of target herds may be extremely important.
+The use of target turrets and competitions is standard practice but for hunting, are nearly never used.
+Depending on the type of hunting or shooting that you are going to be doing, the use of target turrets may be extremely important.